-Her work has been presented at JACK (Brooklyn, NY), Eden’s Expressway (NYC), The Tank (NYC), and The Cocoon Theatre (Rhinebeck and Poughkeepsie, NY).
-She has also been an artist-in-residence and created new work at Bennington College (Bennington, VT) and the Berkshire Choreography Project (Pittsfield, MA).
-Anna is a 2016-2017 commissioned artist for the Oye Group (FKA Brooklyn Gypsies).
-She is a fiscally sponsored artist through New York Live Arts.
+Her work has been presented at JACK, Movement Research at Eden’s Expressway, The Tank, and The Cocoon Theatre.
+She has also been an artist-in-residence and created new work at Bennington College and the Berkshire Choreography Project.
+Anna was a 2016-2017 commissioned artist for the Oye Group (FKA Brooklyn Gypsies).
+She is fiscally sponsored through New York Live Arts.

 Anna earned her B.A. from Bennington College (2013).
 At Bennington she studied release technique, improvisation, composition, Cunningham, ballet, butoh, visual art, and literature.
 She performed new works by faculty members Terry Creach, Dana Reitz, and Susan Sgorbati, among others.